gip-inclusion/immersion-facile/back/README.md

 Quarantining could be used in other scenarios in the future, e.g. individual events could be quarantined after 3 unsuccessful processing attempts.

-# Data Processing Pipelines
+# Cron jobs

-This section describes how to work with our pipelines, both locally and remotely.
-We will use the _start-update-establishments-from-sirene_ pipeline (currently our only pipeline) as an example throughout this section:
+This section describes how to work with our cron jobs, both locally and remotely.
+We will use the _trigger-update-establishments-from-sirene_ job as an example throughout this section:

 ## Code structure